 So, what are we to do in times like these?
-Celebrity hair stylist Cash Lawless’s biggest piece of advice is to wait to see a professional as you cannot replace their level of training.
+Celebrity hairstylist Cash Lawless’s biggest piece of advice is to wait to see a professional as you cannot replace their level of training.
 Giovanni Vaccaro, artistic director at Glamsquad, agrees.
 “You probably aren’t a seasoned pro stylist,” Vaccaro adds, “so no matter how many tutorials you have watched on YouTube, please don’t chop your hair.”
 With that said, they understand that some of us play by no rules and have given us some helpful tips to trim our hair at home.
 Keep in mind these are baby trims!
 Meaning do not cut off more than an inch or two.
+Here are some tips to tell when you need a haircut.

 Purchase the Right Tools

-Try Your Hand at the Gravity Cut and Go Slowly
+Trim Your Hair with the Gravity Cut and Go Slowly

-Everything goes back to the type of hair cut you already have going on.
-It is fairly simple to trim your hair at home if you have long layers.
+Everything goes back to the type of haircut you already have going on.
+It is fairly simple to learn how to trim your own hair at home if you have long layers.
 But, if you have a sleek bob, you really should consider waiting it out.
 We cannot stress that enough.
 For those of you with long, layered cuts, try Lawless’s “Gravity Cut” method.
 It allows you to gently trim the ends in their natural fall position with only a pair of thinning shears.

 Remember That There Are Other Ways to Help out Your Hair